pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Supervillian Personality Reveal

-- This section gives detailed information about the user's supervillain personality results
+- This section gives detailed information about the user's supervillain personality match.
-- The title result is personalised to the user with the name that the user input at the start of the quiz
-- The total score calculated once the user has answered all 10 questions is calculated and matched with one of eight possible supervillains (see the list above)
+- The total score calculated once the user has answered all 10 questions is calculated and matched with one of eight possible supervillains (see the list above).
-- The result includes a picture of the supervillain chosen, as well as information about the personality type associated with that supervillain match
+- The result includes a picture of the supervillain chosen, as well as information about the personality type associated with that supervillain match.
-- The supervillain personality results are fully responsive, expanding in size on larger screens
+- The supervillain personality results are fully responsive, expanding in size on larger screens.

 <details><summary>Screenshots</summary>